Skip to main content

 Petitioning for Modification

-We seek parenting time modifications when changed circumstances support unsupervised parenting access, serving your child’s best interests.
+We seek parenting time modifications when changed circumstances support unsupervised parenting time, serving your child’s best interests.

-We challenge restrictive visitation center requirements and seek less burdensome supervision arrangements when appropriate.
+We challenge restrictive supervised parenting time center requirements and seek less burdensome supervision arrangements when appropriate.

 Opposing Unjustified Suspension

-We challenge unsupported parenting time suspensions and seek restoration of your visitation rights through immediate court action.
+We challenge unsupported parenting time suspensions and seek restoration of your parenting time rights through immediate court action.

 Parenting Plan Restructuring